Midnight (upcoming film)

 Midnight is an upcoming American action-thriller film directed by Joshua Otis Miller (in his directorial debut) and written by Lamont Magee and Jeff Byrd.
 It stars Alexandra Shipp, Rosario Dawson, Milla Jovovich, and Ryan Guzman.

+Premise

+A young, blind woman is hunted by a group of international criminals searching for a package they believe was given to the woman by her federal agent sister.